DHS Headquarters Contract Specialist in Tucson, Arizona

 September 1, 2017

-Perform contract administration functions, such as verifying evidence of contractor's progress, negotiating modifications, issuing termination notices, reviewing contract claims, and conducting contract closeouts.
+Performs contract administration functions, such as verifying invoices, contractor performance, evidence of contractor's progress, negotiating modifications, issuing termination notices, reviewing contract claims, and conducting all contract closeout procedures.

 - Not Required